microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 For a fixed table, you can insert a column/row, whereas for a dynamic table, you can insert a column and add a row at the bottom of the table.

-The newly inserted column/row will be located on the right/directly below the column/row you clicked on, while the newly added row will be appended at the bottom of the table.

 To insert a row/column, click on the name of column/row or and select "Insert" in menu options.
 Type in the name for the inserting column/row and hit "Enter".
 (Hit "Esc" if you do not want to insert a new column/row.)
-The new column should be created with the name you assigned.

 ![Labeling UX_insert column and row in fixed table](https://user-images.githubusercontent.com/73906265/213137477-514416b8-10ef-4318-9f53-c295b090f5f4.gif)